Dover Transit Center: Services

-There are eight local bus routes that connect the Dover Transit Center to points in Dover and Kent County.
-The Route 101 bus runs from the transit center via Walker Road to Dover High School and the Greentree Village Shopping Center in West Dover.
-The Route 102 bus operates from the bus terminal to the Gateway West Shopping Center in West Dover.
+There are seven local bus routes that connect the Dover Transit Center to points in Dover and Kent County.
+The Route 101 bus runs from the transit center via Walker Road to Dover High School, the Greentree Village Shopping Center, and the Gateway West Shopping Center in West Dover.
 The Route 104 bus runs from the Dover Transit Center south to Rodney Village and Camden, where it ends at the Walmart in Camden.
 The Route 105 bus runs from the transit center south via South State Street to the Moores Lake Shopping Center, Gateway South Shopping Center, and Dover Air Force Base.
 The Route 107 bus operates from the bus terminal to the State Capitol Complex, the Blue Hen Corporate Center, and Luther Village.
 The Route 108 bus runs from the Dover Transit Center to Towne Point and the Dover Mall.
 The Route 109 bus runs from the transit center to the Dover Mall and the Sam's Club in North Dover.
 The Route 112 bus operates from the bus terminal via West Dover to Delaware Technical Community College and the Scarborough Road Park & Ride.
 There are also four inter-county bus routes that run from the Dover Transit Center to other parts of Delaware.
 The Route 301 bus runs from the Dover Transit Center north to Wilmington.
-The Route 302 bus operates from the transit center north to Newark via Middletown.
+The Route 302 bus operates from the transit center north to Middletown.
 The Route 303 bus runs from the bus terminal south to Georgetown via Milford and Milton.
 The Route 307 operates from the Dover Transit Center to Lewes via Milford.